spectrum4/spectrum4/docs/printer-buffer.md

 to a PDF file.

-The Spectrum +4 Printer Buffer will therefore be 16 pixel rows high, and 108 characters wide, stored in 216 bytes per row, therefore 3456 bytes in size (exactly 13 times bigger than the original printer buffer).
+The Spectrum +4 Printer Buffer will therefore be 16 pixel rows high, and 108 characters wide, stored in 216 bytes per row, i.e. 3456 bytes in size (exactly 13 times bigger than the original printer buffer), to match the geometry of a single character row of the screen, just like the 48K Printer Buffer did.